stoneyrh/gSOAP/gsoap/src/README.txt

 -C	generate client-side code only
 -S	generate server-side code only
 -T	generate server auto-test code
--Ec	generate extra routines for deep copying
+-Ec	generate extra functions for deep copying
--Ed	generate extra routines for deep deletion
+-Ed	generate extra functions for deep deletion
--Et     generate extra routines for data traversals with walker functions -L	don't generate soapClientLib/soapServerLib
+-Et     generate extra functions for data traversals with walker functions -L	don't generate soapClientLib/soapServerLib
 -a	use SOAPAction with WS-Addressing to invoke server-side operations -A	require SOAPAction to invoke server-side operations